three-types/three-ts-types/README.md

+# three-ts-types

-This repository is the home for the TypeScript types for three.js.
-Periodically the updates from this repository are pushed to DefinitelyTyped and released in the `@types/three` npm package.
+This repository is the home for the TypeScript types for [three.js](https://github.com/mrdoob/three.js/).
+Periodically the updates from this repository are pushed to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) and released in the `@types/three` npm package.

 We are using this repository as a home for the types instead of DefinitelyTyped because: